fqqlsun/LEAF_production/README.md

 The Canada wordmark and related graphics associated with this distribution are protected under trademark law and copyright law.
 No permission is granted to use them outside the parameters of the Government of Canada's corporate identity program.
 For more information, see [Federal identity requirements](https://www.canada.ca/en/government/system/government-communications/federal-identity-requirements.html).

-# Landscape Evolution And Forecasting (LEAF) Production Tool
+# GEE-HybridTC (Landscape Evolution And Forecasting - LEAF)

-The **Landscape Evolution And Forecasting (LEAF)** production tool is a high-performance geospatial pipeline developed in Python utilizing the **Google Earth Engine (GEE) Python client API (`earthengine-api`)**.

-LEAF enables researchers and developers to efficiently generate high-quality biophysical parameter maps and temporal composite images directly from GEE's massive surface reflectance satellite imagery catalog.
+**GEE-HybridTC** is a high-performance, cloud-native temporal compositing pipeline implemented within the **Landscape Evolution And Forecasting (LEAF)** production tool framework.
+It utilizes a novel hybrid approach to reconstruct clear, gap-free, high-quality biophysical parameter maps and temporal composite images from multi-spectral Earth observation data.

+**Crucial Platform Requirement:**
+> ⚠️ **Platform Dependency Notice:** GEE-HybridTC is strictly designed to operate on the Google Earth Engine (GEE) platform via the GEE Python Client API (`earthengine-api`).
+It is explicitly **not intended to function as a standalone software package** independent of Google's cloud architecture.

+---

+## Google Earth Engine (GEE) Access & Compliance

+Before deploying or attempting to run this software, please carefully read the following access and legal requirements:

+* **User Account Obligation:** Users must independently obtain and maintain their own valid [Google Earth Engine Account](https://earthengine.google.com/).
+* **Terms of Service:** Your utilization of GEE-HybridTC and any subsequent data processing tasks are bound by and governed under [Google's Earth Engine Terms of Service](https://earthengine.google.com/terms/).
+* **Data & Platform Disclaimer:** The public release of this source code by the authors **does not grant** users access to the Google Earth Engine infrastructure, compute allocations, or its underlying spatial datasets.
+Users are completely responsible for managing their own platform permissions, cloud project billing, and data quotas.

+---

 ## Key Features

+* **Advanced Hybrid Compositing:** Implements the innovative spline-STL approach for sub-monthly temporal resolution enhancement of satellite imagery.
 * **Flexible Configuration:** Features a highly customizable input parameter dictionary allowing users to define diverse, tailored production requirements.
 * **Seamless Batch Exporting:** Supports robust, asynchronous batch-export workflows delivering outputs directly to either **Google Drive** or **Google Cloud Storage (GCS)**.
 * **Hybrid Spatial Scoping:** Processes data using either standard predefined national grids or custom user-defined spatial regions (polygons).